RyanW02/NamedBinaryTagParser/readme.md

 # NamedBinaryTagParser
 As the name suggets, NamedBinaryTagParser is an NBT parser, written in Go.

-It supports all tag types.
+It supports all tag types, as well as being able to intelligently detect and handle gzip & zlib compression (or no compression).

 # Getting Started
 ## Simple